kevinjonathan30/kevinjonathan30/README.md

 ### Hi there 👋

-I am Kevin Jonathan, currently dedicated to my academic endeavors at Waseda University.
-I proudly hold a degree from Petra Christian University and have successfully completed the Apple Developer Academy program.
-Additionally, I contribute as an external code reviewer at Dicoding Indonesia.
+I am Kevin Jonathan, currently dedicated to my academic endeavors at Waseda University as both a student and a research assistant.
+I hold a degree from Petra Christian University and have successfully completed the Apple Developer Academy program.
+Additionally, I contribute as an external code reviewer for Dicoding Indonesia.

 - 🔭 I’m currently doing literature study as a Research Student in Waseda University.
 - 🌱 I’m currently learning about SwiftUI, Cybersecurity, and Machine Learning.